RingingResonance/DT80-Stuff/README.md

 reverse engineer the terminal and write my own.

 Found someone with a terminal and they loaned me the ROMs to read.
 I've included what I was able to get from them.

+If you have a DT80 terminal you are trying to debug, the directory "1ROMDEBUGGER" might interest you.

+It is a debugger I wrote for the DT80 terminal that only uses one 2K rom chip and has the bare minimum code to get a terminal and text

+onto the terminal's display.
+It does not use the DT80's keyboard.
+Instead it uses serial port 1 at 9600 8n1.